-(3) If the agency approves a teach-out plan that includes a program that is accredited by another recognized accrediting agency, it must notify that accrediting agency of its approval.
+(4) If the agency approves a teach-out plan that includes a program or institution that is accredited by another recognized accrediting agency, it must notify that accrediting agency of its approval.

-(4) The agency may require an institution it accredits or preaccredits to enter into a teach-out agreement as part of its teach-out plan.
+(5) The agency may require an institution it accredits or preaccredits to enter into a teach-out agreement as part of its teach-out plan.

+(6) The agency must require the closing institution to include in its teach-out agreement–

+A complete list of students currently enrolled in each program at the institution and the program requirements each student has completed;

+A plan to provide all potentially eligible students with information about how to obtain a closed school discharge and, if applicable, information on State refund policies;

+A record retention plan to be provided to all enrolled students that delineates the final disposition of teach-out records (e.g., student transcripts, billing, financial aid records);

+Information on the number and types of credits the teach-out institution is willing to accept prior to the student’s enrollment; and

+A clear statement to students of the tuition and fees of the educational program and the number and types of credits that will be accepted by the teach-out institution.

-(5) The agency must require an institution it accredits or preaccredits that enters into a teach-out agreement, either on its own or at the request of the agency, to submit that teach-out agreement for approval.
-The agency may approve the teach-out agreement only if the agreement is between institutions that are accredited or preaccredited by a nationally recognized accrediting agency, is consistent with applicable standards and regulations, and provides for the equitable treatment of students by ensuring that—
+(7) The agency must require an institution it accredits or preaccredits that enters into a teach-out agreement, either on its own or at the request of the agency, to submit that teach-out agreement for approval.
+The agency may approve the teach-out agreement only if the agreement meets the requirements of 34 CFR 600.2 and this section, is consistent with applicable standards and regulations, and provides for the equitable treatment of students being served by ensuring that the teach-out institution-

-(i) The teach-out institution has the necessary experience, resources, and support services to—

-(A) Provide an educational program that is of acceptable quality and reasonably similar in content, structure, and scheduling to that provided by the institution that is ceasing operations either entirely or at one of its locations
+(i) Has the necessary experience, resources, and support services to provide an educational program that is of acceptable quality and reasonably similar in content, delivery modality, and scheduling to that provided by the institution that is ceasing operations either entirely or at one of its locations; however, while an option via an alternate delivery modality may be made available to students, such an option is not sufficient unless an option via the same delivery modality as the original educational program is also provided;

-(B) Remain stable, carry out its mission, and meet all obligations to existing students; and
+(ii) Has the capacity to carry out its mission, and meet all obligations to existing students; and

-(ii) The teach-out institution demonstrates that it can provide students access to the program and services without requiring them to move or travel substantial distances and that it will provide students with information about additional charges, if any.
+(iii) Demonstrates that it can provide students access to the program and services—

+(A) Without requiring them to move or travel for substantial distances or durations and

+(B) That it will provide students with information about additional charges, if any.